Chapter 3: Automatic Differentiation

 a.grad = [Tensor([1, 2, 3]), Tensor([3, 4, 5]), Tensor([4, 5, 6])]

-This is perfectly fine temporarily, but eventually we need a single tensor representing the total gradient for that node.
+This is fine temporarily, but eventually we need a single tensor representing the total gradient.
 We need to accumulate the gradients.

-In our backward loop, we are at a child node and we calculate the gradients for its parents.
-We only calculated the gradients of parents, we are not yet storing them inside parents.grad because we are currently running for child_node.
-The parents might get more gradients from other children.
-The parents will be processed later in the loop.
-We need to store them somewhere.
-A place to hold the gradient for every tensor until it's their turn in the loop.
+In our backward loop, when we're at a child node, we calculate gradients for its parents.
+But we don't store them in parent.grad immediately—those parents might receive more gradients from other children.
+The parents will be processed later in the loop, so we need somewhere to hold their gradients until then.

-- Value : The accumulated gradient (so far).
+id(node)) - Value: The accumulated gradient so far

-So grads is just our ledger for the entire backward pass.
+The grads dictionary is our ledger for the entire backward pass.

-In the loop, when we are at a child_node, we use its gradient.
+In the loop, when we're at a child node:

-- We store those results back in the dictionary under each parent's id().
+_op.backward(child_grad, child_node)to compute the parents' gradients. - Store those results back in the dictionary under each parent's

-When the loop eventually reaches those parents, their gradients will already be waiting for them in the dictionary.
+When the loop eventually reaches those parents, their gradients will already be waiting in the dictionary.

 # imports